perried/alx-low_level_programming/0x0A-argc_argv/README.md

-projects on argc and argv
+This is a repository for argc and argv arguments of main function in c programming launguage